 The course is divided into three parts.
 The first part is introductory.
 It discusses the methodology used in the work on inequality and the data sources.
 What are our key metrics of welfare and thus of inequality?
 How do we define income or consumption?
 Should differences in income between individuals be measured in absolute or relative terms?
 Should we look at income before transfers and taxes or after?
 Do we look at households or individuals or both?
 How are top incomes treated in household surveys and fiscal data?
 Do we include the poorest people?
 Where do we find the data from which to calculate income or consumption inequality?
 Is wealth different from income and consumption, and how?

 The second part reviews the most important theories of personal income distribution.
-Interest in personal income distribution goes back to about 100 years ago, and is thus relatively recent compared to the interest in the functional distribution of income (between labor=workers, capital=capitalists and land=landowners).
+Interest in personal income distribution goes back to about 100 years ago, and is thus relatively recent compared to the interest in the functional distribution of income (between labor=workers, capital=capitalists, and land=landowners).

 Since inequality is mostly about the empirics, theories of personal income distribution were heavily inductive.
 We start with Vilfredo Pareto who was the first economist to have seriously studied inter-personal income inequality.
 We continue with Simon Kuznets's famous inverted U curve which is still the workhorse of inequality economics (although it was defined 60 years ago), and complete with the views of several contemporary authors, in particular Thomas Piketty as expressed most clearly in his new book Capital in the 21st century.
-In my new book (Global Inequality), I argue that there are Kuznets waves or cycles and that advanced countries are currently going through the second such wave since the Industrial Revolution.
+In my book (Global Inequality), I argue that there are Kuznets waves or cycles and that advanced countries are currently going through the second such wave since the Industrial Revolution.

 After a review of theories, we shall look at the past 30 years which have seen a steady and, at times apparently unstoppable, rise in inequality in about 2/3 of the countries worldwide.
-We shall review regional evidence, starting with the rich world, then the emerging market economies (China), and completing with post-Communist transition countries.
-Particularly interesting because it is bucking the trend, is the decrease of inequality in high-inequality countries like Brazil.
+We shall review regional evidence, starting with the rich world (especially from the United States where the data are most abundant), then the emerging market economies (China), and completing (if we have time) with post-Communist transition countries and Latin America.
+Particularly interesting because it is bucking the trend (at least until recently), is the decrease of inequality in high-inequality countries like Brazil and Mexico.